 W. Franklin Evans is considered a highly skilled administrator, professor and K-12 practitioner, having worked in the Metropolitan Atlanta area as a high school teacher, department chair, and principal.
 He has conducted numerous faculty development workshops and served as a mentor and coach.

 In 1994, Evans earned a doctoral degree in higher education administration from Georgia State University.
 He earned a degree in journalism, middle childhood education, curriculum and instruction, as well as administration and supervision from Georgia State University.
 He earned a bachelor’s degree in entomology from the University of Georgia in 1984.

-Currently, Evans is active in many organizations such as the NAACP, Black Family Preservation Group, the National Association of Black School Educators, Toastmasters International, and Alpha Phi Alpha Fraternity, Incorporated.
-He has served on the boards of the Sickle Cell Association, Boys and Girls Club, Kiwanis Club International, and the AIDS Action Coalition.
-He is also an ordained elder with the Church of God in Christ Incorporated.
+For years Dr. Evans has been active in many organizations such as the NAACP, Black Family Preservation Group, the National Association of Black School Educators, and Toastmasters International.
+He holds life memberships in Alpha Phi Alpha Fraternity, Inc., the University of Georgia Alumni Association, the Georgia State Alumni Association, and the South Carolina State University National Alumni Association.
+He is a member of Sigma Pi Phi Fraternity - the Delta Chi Boule, and he has served on the boards of the Sickle Cell Association, Boys and Girls Club, Kiwanis Club International, Edisto Habitat for Humanity, and the AIDS Action Coalition.
+He is also an ordained elder with the Church of God in Christ.

-Evans, who enjoys traveling, playing tennis, cooking, reading and singing, hails from a long line of educators.
-His grandfather was a principal, and his mother, uncle, and several aunts were teachers.
-After being strongly encouraged by his supervisor, Dr. Evans pursued a career in K-12 administration.
-He chose a career in higher education because he wanted to effect change in the education of young black children by training those who would eventually educate them.
+Dr. W. Franklin Evans, who enjoys traveling, playing tennis, cooking, reading and singing, hails from a long line of educators.
+He was born in Augusta, GA, and he chose a career in higher education because he wanted to effect change in the education of young black children by training those who would eventually educate them.